vanheeringen-lab/genomepy_manuscript/manuscript.md

 With genomepy, finding available assemblies becomes trivial.
 A genome, with the desired sequence masking, level of biological diversity, and contigs can be obtained with a single command.
 Gene annotations in GTF and BED12 format, and matching the genome, can similarly be obtained, with further options available in the Python API.
-Whatever install options you choose are logged, for reproducibly, allowing you to start your analysis with confidence.
+Whatever install options you choose are logged, for reproducibility, allowing you to start your analysis with confidence.